 If you prefer your seeds with a saltier flavor, you can soak your pumpkin seeds overnight in salty water.
 It won't make a huge difference in the taste, but some people prefer doing it that way.

-Use this old fashioned Halloween party recipe to make delicious Halloween sundaes for your guests.
+This Halloween party treats recipe makes delicious Halloween sundaes for your guests.

 Into each cupful of partially thawed vanilla ice cream, mix in one tablespoon of candy corn (coarsely chopped) and one tablespoon of dry roasted peanuts or cashews (coarsely chopped).
 Scoop into individual ice cream bowls and freeze until firm.

 When ready to serve, drizzle caramel ice cream topping over the ice cream mixture, add a dollop of whipped cream, and some additional candy corn and chopped nuts sprinkled over the top.

-Several Halloween party recipes call for Candy Corn either as a recipe ingredient or for use as a decoration.
+Several Halloween party treats recipes call for Candy Corn either as a recipe ingredient or for use as a decoration.
 It's a popular Halloween candy sold in North America around Halloween time.

-Bookmark this page to keep handy.
+Bookmark this page to keep it handy.
 You'll love serving the delicious Halloween desserts and snacks to your guests.
 Just imagine their reaction to the tasty veggie dip in its decorative hollowed-out pumpkin shell, the colorful orange parfait, or the luscious pumpkin cheesecake that's to die for.

 try.
 They're perfect for any fall get-together, including Thanksgiving.
-But, be sure to make lots of snacks so you won't run out.
+But, be sure to make lots so you won't run out.
 Your guests will rave about your party food, and they are sure to ask for seconds.